 - Slather the fillets with the marinade.
 Cover the container and keep it in the refrigerator for up to 2–3 days for the traditional method.
 Tip: If you are not using Saikyo miso or regular white miso, you can reduce the marination time to several hours or overnight.
 Since other miso types are saltier than white miso, please adjust the flavor by adding more mirin or/and sugar.

-To Remove the Fish from the Marinade
+To Remove the Marinade from the Fish

 To Bake (Recommended)